 The Birmingham Eighteenth-Century Centre and the British Society for Eighteenth-Century Studies are delighted to invite applications for their annual postgraduate travel award.

 The award is designed to support a doctoral researcher enrolled at a UK university or postdoctoral researcher normally resident in the UK in visiting and using the eighteenth-century resources of the Cadbury Research Library at the University of Birmingham.
-The extensive eighteenth-century holdings of this collection are detailed here.
+The extensive eighteenth-century holdings of this collection are detailed on the library page.

-To apply, please email email@example.com with the following details:
+Please email firstname.lastname@example.org by Monday 29 May 2017 with the following details:

 Terms of award

-3. The award is designed to support research in the ‘long’ eighteenth century, making use of the relevant holdings of the Cadbury Research Library.
+4. The award is designed to support research in the eighteenth century, making use of the relevant holdings of the Cadbury Research Library.

 Informal enquiries about the award may also be directed to email@example.com